On subgroups of semi-abelian varieties defined by difference equations: Introduction

 Let $F$ be the transformal function field of a definable subgroup $B$ of a semi-abelian variety $A$.
 Stability of $B$ is equivalent to the existence of few difference field extensions $L$ of $F$, that are finite as field extensions.
 In fact we obtain a complete description of such extensions.
 In characteristic zero, the main geometric tool is the ramification divisor of $L$ over appropriate varieties ($A$ or powers of $A$.)
 With controlled exceptions, the ramification divisor of a potential extension $L$ is invariant under the dynamics, leading to reduction of the dimension of $B$.
-For Abelian varieties, the ramification divisor still carries enough information.
+For abelian varieties, the ramification divisor still carries enough information.
 If $B$ lives on a torus $\gm^n$ however, too many finite extensions have the same ramification divisor, and a finer invariant is needed.
 We consider a certain invariant subspace of the Berkovich space, consisting of valuations with center contained in the ramification divisor.
 We define an invariant, in the value group, associated with a wildly ramified extension $L$ of $F$.
 Within this subspace, there may be no fixed points but there are always recurrent points of the dynamics.
-Such points lead again to an eigenvector of the dynamics (acting on the value group now) and to a reduction of the dimension of $B$.
+Such points lead again to an eigenvector of the dynamics (acting on the value group now) and to a reduction of the dimension of $B$. {Such invariants of wildly ramified extensions are new to our knowledge, and may be of interest elsewhere.
+The use of recurrent points (rather than periodic points) also seems noteworthy.}

 The paper is organised as follows.
-In section 1 we set up the notation and recall some results on existentially closed difference fields from [C], [CH] and [CHP].
+In section 1 we set up the notation and recall some results on existentially closed difference fields from \cite{[C]}, \cite{[CH]} and \cite{[CHP]}.
 Section 2 recalls the tools used to study definable subgroups of algebraic groups, and describes the criterion for modularity of a definable subgroup of a simple abelian variety or of $\gm$.

 Section 3 contains a host of technical lemmas, which will be used in the proofs of Propositions \ref{ram3b} and \ref{prop1}.
 Section 4 contains the proof of Theorem \ref{thm1}, and derives some consequences.